S-C-A-N/SCANsat/README.md

 > ![][bigmap-zoom-open]

 A separate, small map can be opened from the big map by right-clicking somewhere within the big map.
 This new window will be centered on the mouse cursor's location and zoomed in by a factor of 10.
 Icons on the zoom map can be used to zoom in or out, to a minimum of 2X zoom.
+The terrain coloring limits will are modified to use the local minimum and maximum terrain height within the zoom map's field of view; the full color spectrum will always be used in zoom maps.

 The zoom scale and map center can be controlled by clicking within the zoom map.
 * Left-click to zoom out and re-center the map at the mouse cursor.